foxmask/django-th/README.md

 With this project you can also host triggers for users, or just for you.

-All you need is to have a hosting provider who permits to use a manager of task like "cron" and, of course Python 2.7 with the required python modules listed in django_th/requirements.txt
+All you need is to have a hosting provider (or simply your own server ;) who permits to use a manager of tasks like "cron" and, of course Python 2.7 with the required python modules listed in django_th/requirements.txt

 Parameters :